-2.1.
-Context
+2.1 Context

-IHO's risk environment is established by the trends and developments identified as relevant to IHO's strategic objectives.
-The so called strategic assumptions are described in chapter 3 of this Strategic Plan and are labelled as "strengths" (S), "weaknesses" (W), "opportunities" (O), "threats" (T).
-These assumptions contain possible risks to the associated strategic directions (chapter 4) to fulfil IHO's objectives and ultimately its mission, and will therefore be the starting point for an in-depth risk identification.
+The IHO's risk environment is determined by considering the trends and developments identified as relevant to the IHO's strategic objectives.

+The Strategic Assumptions described in Chapter 3 of the Strategic Plan have been identified as "strengths" (S), "weaknesses" (W), "opportunities" (O), or "threats" (T).

+The Strategic Assumptions introduce possible risks to the achievement of the associated Strategic Directions set out in Chapter 4 that are intended to fulfil the IHO's objectives and ultimately its mission.
+They are therefore a logical starting point for risk identification.

-2.2.
-Risk Identification
+2.2 Risk Identification

-The strategic directions (SD) are not necessarily independent of each other.
+The Strategic Directions (SD) are not necessarily independent of each other.
 Possible risks are firstly identified for each individual SD.
-During the risk assessment phase risks common to more than one SD will be identified.
-Risks will be categorized in (1) internal, i.e. originating from within the IHO community, and (2) external.
-The relevant strategic assumptions are indicated in brackets.
+During the risk assessment phase risks common to more than one SD may be identified.
+Risks will be categorized as either (1) internal, i.e. originating from within the IHO community, or (2) external.